nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The `FindInterestCommandParser` reads the specified interests entered by the student in `FindInterestCommandParser#parse` and passes them as a `PersonContainsInterestPredicate` predicate for execution in `FindInterestCommand`.
+The `FindInterestCommandParser` reads the specified interests entered by the student in `FindInterestCommandParser#parse`.
+The specified interests are then passed as a `PersonContainsInterestPredicate` predicate for execution in `FindInterestCommand#execute`.

-Upon execution, the interests of every batchmates will be tested against said predicate in `FindInterestCommand#execute`.
+During execution, the interests of every batchmate will be tested against the aforementioned predicate.
-If all interests specified can be found in the set of a batchmates' interests, that batchmate will then be filtered out and displayed.
+If all interests specified are found in the set of a batchmates' interests, that batchmate will then be filtered out and displayed.
 The result would be a list of all batchmates that are filtered out.

 The following (partial) class diagram shows how the different classes involved in the find interest operation interact with one another: